SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 - If using a _Thin Event Notification_ pattern, where only the necessary details are provided from a data point of view, this does tend to increase coupling between the event source and sink’s (consumers) as what attributes are provided are typically directly correlated with the needs of the use case vs being more flexible.

 Positive
-: The pro of this pattern however is that the data is smaller in size and can thus reduce latency and bandwidth when important.
+: The advantage of this pattern however is that the data is smaller and can thus reduce latency and bandwidth when important.
 In general, the source of that event should be the single authoritative source for all published attributes.

 #### Hypermedia-Driven Events

 - If using _Hypermedia-Driven Events_ pattern, links are provided in the event payload and works to bridge event notifications with dynamic API backends.
 This can be a good pattern to use where multiple levels of security are concerned related to attributes of the event.
 Consumers are still notified in realtime of state changes but must invoke the hyperlink in order to get access to more data.
 The service can then filter the response based on the client’s access level.

 Negative
-: The con to this pattern is it increases the latency of the interaction as all the data is not available within the event and puts more complexity on the client and its behavior.
+: The disadvantage to this pattern is it increases the latency of the interaction as all the data is not available within the event and puts more complexity on the client and its behavior.

 #### Event-Carried State Transfer